SheepOfNoise/CommandRunner/README.md

 ### Environment
 The environment module manages states of a collection of variables that represent the physical environment of the robot.
 It includes the robot location, orientation, and sensors, all in unit distance:
 1. **Location**: two variables that represent the X and Y planar location.
-2. **Yaw (X)**: represents the angle from "north", positive=clockwise.
+2. **Yaw (variable X or 0)**: represents the angle from "north", positive=clockwise.
-3. **Height (Y)**: represents a relative movement of the fork-lift, positive=up..
+3. **Height (variable Y or 1)**: represents a relative movement of the fork-lift, positive=up..
-4. **Movement (Z)**: represents a relative movement of the robot, positive=forward.
+4. **Movement (variable Z or 2)**: represents a relative movement of the robot, positive=forward.
 5. **Fork Load**: true when the fork is loaded with a bin.
-### Logger
+6. ### Logger
-A logging facility based on the fine Spdlog open-source library by Gabi Melman.
+7. A logging facility based on the fine Spdlog open-source library by Gabi Melman.
 Supports severity level messaging, both to console as well as to a rotating file collection.
-### getopt
-A getopt implementation was incorporated to enable robust argument parsing.
-Code was taken from the [IoTivity Library](https://github.com/iotivity/iotivity/tree/master/resource/c_common/windows).
 ## Example of a specification file
 (Also available under ./test/TestSimple.txt)
 ```